SMAPPNYU/smapputil/README.md

 -i should provide names of dumps that have corresponding mongo databases of the same name

--i with `DUMP_NAME1 DUMP_NAME2 ...` directly takes the names of the dumps separated by spaces
+-i with `DUMP_NAME1 DUMP_NAME2 ...` directly takes the dump names separated by spaces

 -i with `PATH_TO_DUMPS_INPUT_JSON` takes a path to json file with a list of dump names:
 ```